Intel-BMC/openbmc/README.md

 Upstreaming changes to the linux kernel, uboot, systemd, yocto, and the various projects that OpenBMC pulls in requires a significant effort.
-While we aspire to that process being fast, painless, and with minimal rework, the reality is far from that, and features or functions that require changes across a number of repos require a coordinated effort, and a single source of function.
+While we aspire to that process being fast, painless, and with minimal rework, the reality is far from that.
+Features or functions that require changes across a number of repos require a coordinated effort, and a single source of function.
 As a general rule, this repository loosens the requirements of "form over function" and prefers to make some simplifying assumptions of BMC capabilities, chipsets,